-EBONY: In your introduction you say Afro-diasporic foods have the potential to save our lives.
+EBONY: In the book’s introduction, you say Afro-diasporic foods have the potential to save our lives.
 Elaborate on that claim.

-BT: It’s clear that African Americans are suffering from some of the highest rates of preventable diet related illnesses that are not only connected to the economic and geographical barriers that many people have – access to affordable fresh foods in their communities – but also to the plethora of the worst foods and over consuming them.
-My work is about taking us back to the root and really reminding us that people of African descent – African people – are the original green people, the original farm-to-table and garden-to-table people.
+BT: It’s clear that African Americans are suffering from some of the highest rates of preventable diet-related illnesses that are not only connected to the economic and geographical barriers that many people have, such as access to affordable fresh foods in their communities, but also to the plethora of the worst foods and overconsuming them.
+My work is about taking us back to the root and really reminding us that people of African descent—African people—are the original green people, the original farm-to-table and garden-to-table people.
 I want us to re-embrace those roots for better physical health, but also for better spiritual health, to reconnect with the land and to reconnect with each other.

 EBONY: Describe your recipes.

-BT: I’m interested in creative ways to pay homage to classic dishes.
-Having something that’s reminiscent of the flavors, textures and ingredients but making them forward and modern.
-For example irio, one of the staples of the Kikuyo people in Kenya, is composed of potatoes that have been mashed with peas and corn mixed into it.
-I was inspired by that and tostones, fried mashed plantains from Latin America, to do a deconstructed version of irio using roasted new potatoes that I mashed like testones but re-roasted instead of frying them.
+BT: I’m interested in creative ways to pay homage to classic dishes, having something that’s reminiscent of the flavors, textures and ingredients but making them forward and modern.
+For example, irio, one of the staples of the Kikuyo people in Kenya, is composed of potatoes that have been mashed with peas and corn mixed into it.
+I was inspired by that and tostones, fried mashed plantains from Latin America, to do a deconstructed version of irio using roasted new potatoes that I mashed like testones but reroasted instead of frying them.
 I then topped it with peas, corn, herbs and spices that I sauteed in olive oil and finished it with a chili garlic oil.
 Same ingredients, similar profile in terms of flavor but a different form.
-That’s the kind of creative approach that I brought to Afro-Vegan.
+That’s the kind of creative approach I brought to Afro-Vegan.

 EBONY: What basic items would you recommend that people have in their kitchens?

 I always encourage people to use whole spices.
-It might be convenient to use pre-ground spices but a lot of that stuff has been sitting on the shelf for months and it just loses its punch.
+It might be convenient to use pre-ground spices, but a lot of that stuff has been sitting on the shelf for months and just loses its punch.
 The taste of fresh herbs and spices is incomparable.

 Check out a few of our favorite recipes from Afro Vegan below!